rustybird/qubes-split-dm-crypt/README.md

    The kernel partition scanners, udev probes, and UDisks handling are disabled.

-2. From there, the LUKS header is sent to a (short-lived) offline _header DisposableVM_ prompting for the password, and the encryption key is sent back to the device DisposableVM, which validates that it received an AES-XTS key and creates the dm-crypt mapping.
+2. From there, the LUKS1 header is sent to a (short-lived) offline _header DisposableVM_ prompting for the password, and the encryption key is sent back to the device DisposableVM, which validates that it received an AES-XTS key and creates the dm-crypt mapping.